chloebercy/150-p2/REPORT.md

 back into the `ready_q`.

 #### Preemption
+TO NOTE: The implementation of preemption does not currently work as desired.
+It uses ITIMER_REAL and SIGALRM, instead of ITIMER_VIRTUAL and SIGVTALARM due to difficitulties in debugging issues with unsuccessful `setitimer(ITIMER_VIRTUAL)` calls.

 The preemption API exists to prevent uncooperative threads from keeping the processing resource for themselves.
 We have implemented the following functions:
 `preempt_start()`, `preempt_stop()`, `preempt_enable`, and `preempt_disable()`.